-Our Teaching Assistant at Beckwithshaw Primary School is: Mrs Behnaz Sabet.
+Our Teaching Assistants at Beckwithshaw Primary School are: Mrs Glenda Marley and Miss Ella McCann.

 Curriculum Subject Leads

 Our Curriculum Subject Leads support the work of all teachers in the school through the delivery of regular training and development as well as moderating the teacher assessments within the school.
 They focus on ensuring the ambitious curriculum meets the needs of all children and the quality of teaching, learning and assessment is of a high standard.
 They review the curriculum model on a termly basis to ensure it reflects the context of the school thus ensuring all children make progress.